sapthasree/sapthasree/README.md

 # 👩‍💻 About Me

 Hi!
-I'm **Saptha Sree**, a passionate and creative B.Tech student from **Kerala**, currently in my **third year**.
+I'm **Sapthasree**, a passionate and creative B.Tech student from **Kerala**, currently in my **final year**.
 I specialize in **Artificial Intelligence and Data Science**, with a strong foundation in Python, Machine Learning, and data analysis.
 I'm always exploring new technologies, solving real-world problems through projects, and building user-friendly applications.

 ---